| 1.

 Value of assessment X mill rate.

-mill rate dropped from 47% of the very low historical property
+dropped from 47% of the very low historical property valuations to

 Year Mill Rate